Create memorable experiences

 The Sanctuary Story Walk is a 250 metre in length meandering pathway offering an immersive educational experience for all ages telling the story of koala and its habitat through artistic sculptural representations.

 The state-of-the-art Koala Hospital includes an intensive care unit, clinic and recovery pens, looking after sick and injured koalas from the Port Stephens area.
-Take a look through the hospital viewing window as veterinary staff carry out examinations and administer treatment* to koala inpatients.
-Please note, access inside the hospital is not possible. *Subject to clinic timings
+UPDATE: In 2024 a $2M expansion of the Koala Hospital is planned.
+During that time the hospital viewing window will not be accessible due to construction restrictions but will reopen in late 2024 / early 2025.

 The *Sanctuary SKYwalk and viewing platform is a 225 metre in length elevated pathway and viewing platform, offering a unique ‘tree top’ perspective into the koala’s natural habitat, a perfect photo opportunity and educational experience.